 Racks are normally welded together from aluminium or steel rod or tubing ranging from 8-14mm in diameter.
 Thicker struts make a sturdier rack, as does a more triangulated design.
 A bracket on the back of rack for fixing a rear light is useful.
 A parcel spring is only useful for non-bike-specific luggage.

-Here's a small selection of the racks available.
+Here's a small selection of bicycle luggage racks.

 As its name says, this aluminium rack is designed to fit bikes with a seatstay-mounted disc brake.
 One of the adjustable-length legs simply bows outwards to clear the calliper.
 This is a better solution than using a long spacer washer between the rack and the bike frame.
 The rack has mounts for a rear light and for bungee hooks, plus a parcel spring.
 Its capacity is 25kg.